jrc9862/FinTrail/README.md

 # FinTrail - Personal Finance Tracker

-FinTrail is an Electron-based desktop application for tracking personal finances, managing transactions, and analyzing spending patterns.
+FinTrail is an Electron-based desktop application for tracking personal finances and analyzing spending patterns.
+Very much a work in progress.
+Mostly a project to better my JS and Node.js with some personal utility.

 ## Features